 Chatham House, the Royal Institute of International Affairs, is an independent policy institute based in London.
 Our mission is to help build a sustainably secure, prosperous and just world.

-Chatham House carries out independent and rigorous analysis of critical global, regional and country-specific challenges and opportunities.
-It consistently ranks highly in the University of Pennsylvania’s annual Global Go To Think Tank Index, where it has been assessed by its peers as the No. 1 think tank outside the US for seven consecutive years and No. 2 worldwide for the past four years.
+Chatham House consistently ranks highly in the University of Pennsylvania’s annual Global Go To Think Tank Index, where it has been assessed by its peers as the No. 1 think-tank outside the US for nine consecutive years, No. 2 worldwide for the past six years and was ranked Think Tank of the Year in the survey published in January 2017.

 Our Annual Review outlines the institute's output, activities and achievements from the past year.